 In addition to providing a practical resource for editors of late medieval and early modern texts, and for instructors dealing with those eras, the Electronic Manipulus florum should also prove useful to scholars in determining how this influential florilegium served to transmit a large body of wisdom literature to the European populace, primarily through the medium of sermons.
 The selection and organization of these authoritative excerpts and proverbs is an important aspect of the intellectual and cultural history of late medieval and early modern Europe that has been largely unappreciated in the absence of a critical edition of this text; the provision of this Open Access edition is intended to facilitate scholarly appreciation of this florilegium.

-In the process of compiling this critical edition, it became apparent that about 1000 of the "quotations" in the Manipulus vary significantly from the original source or sources.
+In the process of compiling this critical edition, it became apparent that a large number of the "quotations" in the Manipulus vary significantly from the original source or sources.
 In many cases, Thomas or the compiler of an intermediate resource employed by him (or both) paraphrased the original source, or interpolated and/or omitted words from the source text, or spliced together two or more separate passages (sometimes from different works by the same author, and occasionally two or more works by different authors).
 These unique textual traditions enable scholars to trace the reception of the Manipulus with considerable precision in tracing its influence on late medieval and early modern Latin texts, and also vernacular texts whose authors sprinkled Latin phrases throughout their writings, as exemplified by Matthew Steggle's work on Thomas Nashe.

-While textual scholars have traditionally privileged the study of original sources, there is growing interest among intellectual historians and philologists in the reception, appropriation and transmission of fragmentary texts as a significant cultural phenomenon worthy of serious study.
+While textual scholars have traditionally privileged the study of original sources, there is growing interest among intellectual historians and philologists in the reception, appropriation and transmission of textual excerpts as a significant cultural phenomenon worthy of serious study.
 Florilegia such as the Manipulus constitute a rich body of evidence for this area of scholarly research into the history of mentalities.
 This resource is intended to facilitate and promote this approach to textual scholarship.